revarbat/muv/REFERENCE.md

 will tell MUV that a function or primitive named `fleegul` exists, that takes no arguments, and returns two or more values on the stack.
-When you call this function, it will return list containing those returned stack items, to the caller.
+When you call this function, it will return a list containing the returned stack items.

 Built-Ins